Acetyl-L-Carnitine (ALCAR, ALC or LAC) is a synthesized version of L-Carnitine. Which is a derivative of the amino acids lysine and methionine.

 How does Acetyl-L-Carnitine feel?

-You may not feel ALCAR… unless you’re elderly or have Erectile Dysfunction.
-Within those specific groups, Acetyl-L-Carnitine helps with memory, mood, mental performance and the ability to get and maintain an erection.
+You may not feel ALCAR… unless you’re elderly, have low energy levels, or have Erectile Dysfunction.
+Within those specific groups, users of Acetyl-L-Carnitine report it helps with memory, mental fatigue, mood, mental performance and the ability to get and maintain an erection.

-As a nootropic, ALCAR user reviews report a boost in energy and quick thinking.
+As a nootropic, ALCAR user reviews report a boost in energy and quicker thinking.

 ALCAR Clinical Research

-In one study, researchers showed that ALCAR may have positive effects for depression and dementia.[x]
+In one study, researchers showed that ALCAR may have beneficial effects for depression and dementia in the aging brain.[x]

 Another study out of Italy; researchers showed that Acetyl-L-Carnitine stimulated the growth of new neurites.
 More of these minute projections from nerve cell bodies meant increased signaling between cells throughout the central nervous system (brain and spinal cord).[xi]